 Adding outside accounts for a FinanceWorks user that has no accounts added yet

-Once you have signed up for FinanceWorks, you can start adding your outside accounts (checking, savings, investments, etc.) so they will be available within FinanceWorks and the Outside Accounts module on the Home Page.
+Once you have signed up for FinanceWorks, you can start adding your outside accounts (checking, savings, investments, etc.) so they will be available within FinanceWorks and the Outside Accounts module on the Consumer Home Page.
 Within FinanceWorks, outside accounts can be added on the Overview page.

-To begin adding outside accounts from the Home Page, click the Add Outside Accounts link in the Outside Accounts module to directly access the Financial Institution Search page in FinanceWorks.
+To begin adding outside accounts from the Consumer Home Page, click the Add Outside Accounts link in the Outside Accounts module to directly access the Financial Institution Search page in FinanceWorks.
 Start typing the financial institution name or account name in the field provided, as shown below.
 Matching names will automatically display below the entry field, so just click on the name you want to select it.

 Clicking on the account name opens a new window where you will enter your User ID and Password.
-This enables FinanceWorks to automatically access your account data and display it in the Accounts column, as well as the Outside Accounts module on the Home Page.
+This enables FinanceWorks to automatically access your account data and display it in the Accounts column, as well as the Outside Accounts module on the Consumer Home Page.
 Simply follow the on-screen instructions to add each bank or account.

 NOTE: You only have to enter your account login information once for everything you set up, except for a Wells Fargo account.
 You will have to enter your Wells Fargo login credentials every time you access FinanceWorks.